Here are some of the more common questions we are asked at the Clinic:

 Where are you located?

 We are located in Owings-McQuagge Hall on the University of Southern Mississippi's Hattiesburg campus.
 You can find directions here.
+Persons not affiliated with the university can find information on visitor parking here.

 Who are your counselors?